Parabolic BGG categories and their block decomposition for Lie superalgebras of Cartan type: Blocks of

-\begin{rem}In \cite{Brun04}, the definition of blocks are introduced via standard modules and co-standard modules because of loss of the existence of projective covers of simple objects.
-The above lemma shows that our definition of blocks is compatible with the one introduced there. \end{rem}
+\begin{rem} In \cite{Brun04}, the definition of blocks was introduced via standard modules and co-standard modules because of the loss of projective covers of simple objects.
+Lemma \ref{indecom blo} shows that our definition of blocks is compatible with the one introduced therein. \end{rem}